eCook Meal

 START THE SATAY

-When the butternut reaches the halfway mark, place a pot over a medium heat with a drizzle of oil.
+When the Butternut reaches the halfway mark, place a pot over a medium heat with a drizzle of oil.
 When hot, fry the pak choi stems for 2-3 minutes until slightly softened, shifting frequently.
 Add the grated ginger, grated garlic, and sliced chilli (to taste) and sauté for another minute until fragrant.
 Whisk in the cashew butter and 2 tbsp of a sweetener of choice, and stir until the pak choi is coated.
 Then, vigorously whisk in the coconut cream and diluted stock.
 Allow to simmer for 5-7 minutes until thickened and silky, stirring occasionally.

 WHILE THE SATAY SIMMERS…